-- Male partner attitudes will also be explored to examine the following: - HIV risk and perceptions of HIV risk, and how this impacted their support of HOPE participants' use of the dapivirine VR. - ASPIRE results and ring efficacy, and how their understanding of these impacted their support of HOPE participants' trial participation and use of the dapivirine VR. - Preferred drug delivery modalities and attributes that might encourage end-user uptake. - o How other men in their social networks and communities would view the VR. - How they should and could be engaged in scale up of VR demonstration projects and licensure in the future. - ${\odot}$ Physical sensation of women's VR use during sex

-Phase 1 results were presented at the International AIDS Society (IAS), HIV Pathogenesis, Treatment & Prevention July 23- 26, 2017, Paris, France and the manuscript was submitted to a peer- journal in February 2018.
-A total of 187 former ASPIRE participants aged 19-48 years were enrolled in the first phase of MTN-032 study; 37% of these participates were aged 18-21 years at ASPIRE enrollment.
+MTN-032 (continued) - Male partner attitudes will also be explored to examine the following: - o HIV risk and perceptions of HIV risk, and how this impacted their support of HOPE participants' use of the dapivirine VR. - ASPIRE results and ring efficacy, and how their understanding of these impacted their support of HOPE participants' trial participation and use of the dapivirine VR. - o Preferred drug delivery modalities and attributes that might encourage end-user uptake. - o How other men in their social networks and communities would view the VR. - o How they should and could be engaged in scale up of VR demonstration projects and licensure in the future. - o Physical sensation of women's VR use during sex Phase 1 results were presented at the International AIDS Society (IAS), HIV Pathogenesis, Treatment & Prevention July 23- 26, 2017, in Paris, France.
+Results: A total of 187 former ASPIRE participants aged 19-48 years were enrolled in the first phase of MTN-032 study; 37% of these participates were aged 18-21 years at ASPIRE enrollment.
 Although 24% of the 187 participants had concordant plasma and residual ring results suggesting consistent ring use at every visit measured, most women (73%) had results suggesting inconsistent use throughout ASPIRE.
-Visual tools elicited participant descriptions of many instances of non-adherence, including removals ranging from short-term (for sex or bathing), to multiday (menses) to multi-week (often with reinsertion 1-3 days before the next visit).
+Visual tools elicited participant descriptions of many instances of non-adherence, including removals ranging from short-term (for sex or bathing), to multiday (menses) to multi-week (often with reinsertion one-three days before the next visit).
 Reasons for non-use included influence from peers and communities mistrusting researchers (particularly foreign); worries about the ring causing cancer or infertility; non-disclosure to partners and partner objections; and experience of discomfort or side effects.

-Sites are currently accruing for Phase 2 of the study, which seeks to enroll both former HOPE participants as well as the partners of former HOPE participants.
-Forty-two female participants and 46 male participants have so far been enrolled into Phase 2.
+Sites are currently at an accrual pause for Phase 2 of the study, which seeks to enroll both former HOPE participants as well as the partners of former HOPE participants.
+Sixty female participants and 55 male participants have so far been enrolled into Phase 2.
+Resumption or termination of Phase 2 enrollment activities will be determined in Q1/Q2 2019 after HOPE study results are disseminated.
+A second abstract representing findings from female interviews conducted during Phase 2 of the study is currently under review for submission to IAS 2019.
+Clinical Research Sites: Malawi Malawi CRS South Africa eThekwini CRS, Botha's Hill CRS, Wits RHI CRS Uganda MU-JHU Research Collaboration CRS Zimbabwe Spilhaus CRS (Phase 1 only), Zengeza CRS Citation:

-alawi Malawi CRS

-uth Africa eThekwini CRS, Botha's Hill CRS, Wits RHI CRS

-anda MU-JHU Research Collaboration CRS

-nbabwe Spilhaus CRS (Phase 1 only), Zengeza CRS

-1 lawi uth Africa anda nbabwe